- Nursing Degrees Explained

 Working as a Nurse in North Carolina

 Nursing has always been a great field to work in financially, with most nurses earning more with higher degrees.
-According to the BLS, individuals can earn $60,030 per year on average working as a nurse in this state.
+According to the BLS, individuals can earn $60,030 per year on average working as a nurse in North Carolina.
 Nurses are pleased with the amount of open positions that are readily available.
 Since nursing is such an important part of the healthcare field, they are constantly needed.

 In hospitals, private practices, or educational institutions, nurses provide care to patients that are in need of assistance.
 Nurses are the leading source of support for busy hospitals and medical centers.
 The decision to move forward into a better degree will pay off throughout the lifetime of a career.